lmcad-unicamp/oi-dbt/README.md

 # OI-DBT: The OpenISA Dynamic Binary Translator

 OI-DBT implements a fast OpenISA interpreter together with a optimizing dynamic compiler supporting several region formation techniques.
 It dynamicly compiles OI instructions into target instructions using the LLVM (7.0) infrastructure.
-Moreover, OI-DBT do the OI instructions translation  in parallel to the emulation.
+Moreover, OI-DBT translates OI instructions in parallel to the emulation decreasing the compilation overhead.
 All to achieve a high-performance emulation of OpenISA binaries.

 ## Bulding it